patobiskoto/PaladinBrotherhood/README.md

 - Campaign: dropdown list to select a campaign
 - Comment (optional): free text to add a comment

+###### /give
+Must be an admin command.
+Used to add new Honors to selected  Honors user.

+Inputs:
+- User: dropdown list to select a user
+- Honors : free text.
+Honors amount

 ###### /honors
 Returns the honors for the current user